DoubleStyx/Syncra/README.md

 There's been a lot of design changes and architectural revisions.
 There's a bunch of stuff in the commit history, but right now things are being reworked.

 The architectural draft should be fairly stable at this point, so the goal at this time is to rework the core ideas using C.

+Lastly, this project is a recent idea of mine.
+It's only been around for a few weeks, so expect things to be volatile for now.